qdrant/examples/qdrant_101_getting_started/README.md

     qdrant/qdrant
 ```

-You should see something similar to the following image.
+You should see something like this:

 ![dockerqdrant](../images/docker_qdrant.png)

-If you experience any issues during the start process, please let us know in our [discord channel here](https://qdrant.to/discord).
-We are always available and happy to help.
+If you experience any issues during installation, please let us know in our [Discord channel here](https://qdrant.to/discord).

-Now that you have Qdrant up and running, your next step is to pick a client to connect to it.
-We'll be using Python as it has the most mature data tools' ecosystem out there.
-So, let's start setting up our development environment and getting the libraries we'll be using today.
+Now that you have Qdrant up and running, you need to pick a client to connect to it.
+We'll be using Python as it has the most mature data tools ecosystem out there.
+Let's start setting up our development environment and getting the libraries we'll be using.

 ```sh
 # with mamba or conda